LibbyXu/AIMD_PhD_Dissertation_Proton_Dynamics/README.md

 **v)** Know how to perform calculations using **R.I.N.G.S. version 1.3** (Rigorous Investigation of Networks Generated using Simulations) [5] software.
 Available online: http://rings-code.sourceforge.net/index.php  This program is used mainly to calculate the radial distribution function (RDF) g(r) and the coordination number N(r).

+**vi)** Know how to perform **Bader Charge Analysis** [6-7]: Available online:http://theory.cm.utexas.edu/henkelman/code/bader/.
+This program is used to analyze individual atomic charge analysis.

 ## References
 [1] Kresse, G.; Furthmüller, J. Efficient Iterative Schemes for Ab Initio Total-Energy Calculations Using a Plane-Wave Basis Set. _Physical_ _Review_ _B_ **1996**, 54 (16), 11169. http://dx.doi.org/10.1103/PhysRevB.54.11169.